Thanks to Robert Atkins, low-carb, high-fat (LCHF) diets such as Paleo and Keto have become very popular, but what’s best for health and weight loss?

-The Paleo Diet concentrates on manipulating the three macronutrients, which can be protein, carbs and fat for optimal health.
+The Paleo Diet concentrates on manipulating the three macronutrients, protein, carbs, and fat, for optimal health.

-The most common reason a lot of people begin either of these diets (or most diets) is more often than not for weight loss.
-Which isn’t the original intention of either, Paleo or Keto diets.
+The most common reason many people begin either of these diets (or most diets) is more often than not for weight loss, which isn’t the original intention of either Paleo or Keto diets.

 - Both Keto and Paleo are a low-carb way of eating.

-- Both Keto and Paleo encourage weight loss and make it much easier to sustain compared to the severe calorie restricted food pyramid diets.
+- Both Keto and Paleo encourage weight loss and make it much easier to sustain than the severe calorie-restricted food pyramid diets.

-- Neither Keto or Paleo should leave you hungry if you plan them properly.
+- Neither Keto nor Paleo should leave you hungry if you plan them properly.

-There isn’t any point in getting into to the argument of Keto vs Paleo here.
+There isn’t any point in getting into the argument of Keto vs. Paleo here.
 However, it’s easy to pick a fight with someone’s diet that doesn’t fit with what you believe.
-I suggest for your sanity, and everyone else’s that you avoid doing that.
+I suggest for your sanity and everyone else’s that you avoid doing that.